Read Smith’s plans for the fall 2021 semester.

 Kathleen McCartney is the 11th president of Smith College.
 A summa cum laude graduate of Tufts University, she earned master’s and doctoral degrees in psychology from Yale University.

-Under McCartney’s leadership Smith has engaged architectural designer Maya Lin to re-envision the historic Neilson Library in the context of its renowned Frederick Law Olmsted campus.
-The $100 million project is scheduled for completion in 2020.
+Under McCartney’s leadership Smith has engaged architectural designer Maya Lin to re-envision the historic Neilson Library in the context of Smith’s renowned Frederick Law Olmsted-designed campus.
+The $110 million project is scheduled for completion in late 2020.

 Previously McCartney was dean of the Harvard Graduate School of Education (HGSE)—only the fifth woman dean in Harvard’s history—a position she held from 2005 through 2013.
 A signature accomplishment of her tenure was the creation of a three-year doctorate in educational leadership developed in collaboration with the Harvard Business School and Harvard Kennedy School.
 She also developed a Ph.D. program in collaboration with Harvard’s Faculty of Arts and Sciences.
 Other accomplishments include dramatically increasing fellowship support for doctoral students, establishing the Center for the Developing Child and forging partnerships with local school districts.